mbenabda/helm-local-chart-version/README.md

-# Helm Chart Version Plugin
+# Helm Local Chart Version Plugin

 This is a Helm plugin that helps you change your chart version.
 It is meant to be used in integration pipelines.